doraadong/UNIFAN/README.md

 ```

+We also provide [Data preprocessing](tutorails/Data_preprocessing.ipynb) showing how we preprocessed the other datasets we used in the manuscript.

 ## Analyze results and annotate clusters
 In [cluster annotating tutorial](tutorails/UNIFAN_cluster_annotations.ipynb), we illustrate how to use the coefficients learned by UNIFAN to annotate clusters.
 Particularly, we show how to select representing gene sets / genes for each cluster, evaluate if selected genes are likely marker genes and visualize the annotations.

+# Updates-log
+* 10-11-2022:
+-- Add tutorial on preprocessing the datasets used in the manuscript

 # Learn-more
 Check our paper at [Genome Research](https://genome.cshlp.org/content/early/2022/06/28/gr.276609.122.long).
 Link to [preprint](https://www.biorxiv.org/content/10.1101/2021.11.20.469410v2).